canardleteer/semver-tool/README.md

 - We (currently) use the [semver crate](https://crates.io/crates/semver), which has some limitations not present in the spec.
   - `u64::MAX` is the maximum a value can be in any of `MAJOR`, `MINOR` or `PATCH`.
-  - I assume the above is true for Numeric segments of Build Metadata & Pre-releases, but I have not tested yet.
   - The maximum number of comparators for a filter, is 32.

 ## Installing